CIVICOM AID

 • Sponsor a Child Program

-Our child sponsorship program supports learners at risk of dropping out by providing school fees, learning materials, and family farming support that reduce hunger.
-This approach lowers dropout rates, improves academic outcomes, and gives children a brighter future through education.
+Our child sponsorship program helps children stay in school by providing fees, learning materials, and small farming support that reduces hunger at home.
+This support lowers dropout rates and improves performance.
+Sponsored children gain stability, confidence, and a brighter future through continuous access to education.

 Read More